letThemPlay/NixDots/README.md

 - Need to do a thorough reading of all the Nix
 - Need to set up a notification for low battery power
 - Can install nix-colors which will help to rice nix from just one configuration file
+- Mako notifications are very short-termed, and gives error with Blueman (so switched to Overskride) because there's no option for confirming the pairing codes.
+- Also installed bluetuith for terminal bluetooth control.